tambrulee/Project-2/README.md

 ## Unresolved Known Bugs

-* Text does not fix in the box does not show unless the user selects edit to
+* Text input does not auto-adjust size of the task box and does not show beyond two lines unless the user selects edit.

+* Hide/Unhide button - has broken multiple times despite several patches and fixes.
+Lastest bug not resolved.